-If you’re like most Americans, you spend an average of 13 hours a day sitting.
-Plugging away at our desks, in our cars, in movies, and at the dinner table — we’re sitting more often than we think.
+Most Americans spend an average of 13 hours a day sitting down.
+From working at a desk to riding in your car and eating meals, we’re sitting more often than we think.

 Benefits of Stretching Before Bed

-Stretching provides a great alternative nighttime activity to scrolling through social media or reading emails on a screen.
 When done correctly, studies have shown that practices like yoga and stretching can be incredibly relaxing and meditative.
-Focusing on your body and the present actions can be a great way to separate yourself from the day’s stresses and signal to your subconscious to stop worrying.
+Focusing on your body and the present actions is a great way to separate yourself from the day’s stresses and signal to your subconscious to stop worrying.

 Great for: This stretch helps you achieve great spinal flexion and is wonderful for aching lower backs.